 Air dried products

-We will be launching our retail ready packs in the first quarter of 2022 allowing you to have your larder stocked with essentials such as onion, ginger, peppers, apple, pineapple and pear to name just a few.
+We will be launching our retail ready packs in 2022 allowing you to have your larder stocked with essentials such as onion, ginger, peppers, apple, pineapple and pear to name just a few.

 Again, we recycle almost everything.